Privacy Guarantee for Nash Equilibrium Computation of Aggregative Games Based on Pointwise Maximal Leakage: Introduction

-Pointwise Maximal Leakage (PML) has recently emerged as a promising approach, rooted in quantitative information flow \cite{saeidian2023pointwise}.
-As its name suggests, PML generalizes the concept of maximal leakage \cite{issa2019operational} from a pointwise perspective.
-Specifically, PML quantifies information leakage in datasets with prior distributions by the worst-case ratio between two scenarios—whether the output sequence is observed by an adversary or not.
+Pointwise Maximal Leakage (PML) has recently emerged as a promising approach, rooted in quantitative information flow \cite{saeidian2023pointwise}. {As its name suggests, PML generalizes the concept of maximal leakage \cite{issa2019operational} from a pointwise perspective of the output data.
+Specifically, PML quantifies information leakage from datasets with prior distributions to each possible observation output by the worst-case ratio between two scenarios—whether the output is observed by an adversary or not.
 This intrinsic link to adversarial detection provides a precise explanation of the privacy guarantee.
-With the worst-case analysis, PML assesses the largest potential information leakage across a wide range of adversarial models, thereby bringing robustness to addressing diverse attack scenarios.
-The characteristic and analysis with prior distribution in \cite{saeidian2023rethinking,Grosse2024Extremal} underscores the operational meaning of PML, making it effective in assessing the information risk with underlying prior distributions or correlated datasets.
-Moreover, an equivalent formulation of PML \cite{saeidian2023pointwisegeneral} presents a concise and well-structured framework, offering a potentially efficient and practical approach for assessing privacy guarantees.
+The characteristic with adversary models underscores the operational meaning of PML, making it effective with prior distributions or correlated datasets \cite{saeidian2023rethinking,Grosse2024Extremal}.
+Moreover, an equivalent formulation of PML \cite{saeidian2023pointwisegeneral} presents a potentially efficient and practical approach for assessing privacy guarantees.}

-When employing DP as a privacy guarantee for computing NE in aggregative games, the DP framework demonstrates limitations in accurately assessing information leakage, particularly in scenarios involving prior distributions and correlated player cost functions.
-To this end, we develop a PML framework for privacy guarantees when computing NE in aggregative games, and conduct comparative analysis between PML and DP.
-Our main contributions are summarized as follows:
+{ Although the DP was widely adopted as the privacy guarantee in current privacy-preserving NE computation, it suffers from limitations when datasets are correlated or prior distributions are available.
+To this end, we develop a PML framework for privacy guarantees when computing NE in aggregative games, and conduct a comparative analysis between PML and DP.} Our contributions are summarized as follows:

-\begin{itemize} \item We propose a PML framework for assessing the privacy guarantee of NE computation algorithms in aggregative games.
-Given prior knowledge, we derive a precise and computable upper bound of privacy leakage with PML guarantees for NE computation algorithms (Theorem \ref{th::determinsistic game upper bound}).
-Also, compared with the previous PML analysis on one-step mappings \cite{saeidian2023pointwise,saeidian2023pointwisegeneral,saeidian2023rethinking}, we innovatively apply PML to iterative algorithms.
+\begin{itemize} \item We propose a PML framework for assessing the privacy guarantee of NE computation algorithms in aggregative games. {When the prior distribution is available, we derive a precise and computable upper bound of privacy leakage with PML guarantees for NE computation algorithms (Theorem \ref{th::determinsistic game upper bound}).
+Compared with the previous works focusing on one-step mappings \cite{saeidian2023pointwise,saeidian2023pointwisegeneral,saeidian2023rethinking}, we develop the PML to iterative algorithms in aggregative games.}